anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Always be smarter than the people who hire you.
+Quote: Opportunity does not knock, it presents itself when you beat down the door.

-By: Lena Horne
+By: Kyle Chandler